oldwomanjosiah/comfy/README.md

 # *comfy* command script manager
-*comfy* is a command script manager / runner tool, which allows your to run commands in the command line itself, but being these predefined in a portable and universal *.comfy* file.
+*comfy* is a multiplatform command script manager / runner tool, which allows your to run commands in the command line itself, but being these predefined in a portable and universal *.comfy* file.
 *.comfy* files are plain text, but with some arguments so *comfy parser* understands what do you want to do.

 ```